 Once in a while I'll get a request from a direct competitor.
 I do research those proposals before making a decision, but if their business model is too much like mine, and I can't see a real benefit to my business in the partnership, or if I'm not convinced they offer a good product for my readers, I'll pass.

 The craft niche in general is a wonderful, friendly and supportive spot online.
 I'm thrilled to be a part of such a cooperative and kind corner of the internet.
 If someone has a related, but non-competing business or product that I think is truly useful to my readers, I will happily let readers know about them.
-I'm thrilled to link to a great book on craft product photography, or handmade product packaging, or an organization that provides emergency resources for craft business owners.
-Those examples all represent products or services that are related, but non-competing.
 They offer immense value to craft professionals, and they are totally beyond the scope of my own site.

 I do believe in the concept of "help and be helped."
 We're all in this together, and, as the saying goes, a rising tide lifts all boats.
 However, I'm also a realist.
 I'm running a business, and raising a family, and living a life, so, like everyone else, my time is limited.
 I'm not going to spend it working on projects that promote a direct competitor without really benefitting my own business.